victoriav93/Victoria-s-DH-Notebook-/2017-11-27-Notes on Accessibility .md

 - Standards provide suggestions/guidance, but it is up to the developer.
 - A11Y challenges for mobile devices and those visabilities.
 - Need to be Perceivable, Operable, Undersandable, or Robust.

+## Addressing issue of A11Y:

+- Social construction -- as others.
+- Content vs container.
+- Diff-abled-- do things in different ways.
+- Including appropraitness.
 -